 s) that developing countries can benefit from compiled information on national experiences on spectrum released for emerging technologies such as 5G and satellite networks;

+t) that allocating spectrum for experimental purposes and utilising spectrum regulatory sandboxes may benefit the research community and industry including startups.

-t) that, while short-term courses on spectrum management are being conducted by universities and other training institutions, there are few comprehensive courses on spectrum management, and that the Spectrum Management Training Programme (SMTP) of the ITU Academy and centres of excellence will continue to be very helpful to developing countries;
+u) that, while short-term courses on spectrum management are being conducted by universities and other training institutions, there are few comprehensive courses on spectrum management, and that the Spectrum Management Training Programme (SMTP) of the ITU Academy and centres of excellence will continue to be very helpful to developing countries;

-u) that in accordance with Resolution ITU-R 22-5 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly (RA), personnel involved in spectrum management from developing countries are particularly invited to participate in spectrum-management studies of ITU-R Study Group 1;
+v) that in accordance with Resolution ITU-R 22-5 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly (RA), personnel involved in spectrum management from developing countries are particularly invited to participate in spectrum-management studies of ITU-R Study Group 1;

-v) that the transition period to digital terrestrial television broadcasting for the developing countries which are party to the Regional Agreement (Geneva, 2006) (GE06 Agreement) ended on 17 June, 2020, after which terrestrial analogue television is no longer protected and is subject to the operating conditions prescribed in the GE06 Agreement,
+w) that the transition period to digital terrestrial television broadcasting for the developing countries which are party to the Regional Agreement (Geneva, 2006) (GE06 Agreement) ended on 17 June, 2020, after which terrestrial analogue television is no longer protected and is subject to the operating conditions prescribed in the GE06 Agreement,

 recognizing